stuycs-gh-classrooms/nxtm-p00-pd09-mmm/README.md

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.
+A line of Orbs along height/2 appears, with water level ~3/4 up the screen.
+The user can